 The ELI offers cultural activities during nearly every week of our programs.
 These activities include picnics, parties, sports days, trips to University sporting events, dances, ice skating, and more.

 In addition, many ELI teachers sponsor special activities and clubs.
-For example, the ELI’s Self-Access Learning Center (SALC) sponsors the ELI Book Club, where students can read and discuss literature.
+For example, the ELI’s Student Academic Support Hub (The Hub) offers the ELI Book Club, where students can read and discuss literature.

 Learn more about student activities >